matthewbradley22/curator/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# curator
+# curatoR

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of curator is to provide an accessible way for biologists to curate biological datasets.
+The goal of curatoR is to provide an accessible way for biologists to curate biological datasets.
 Specifically, the package provides functions to flag suspicious observations based on location, name, and species.
 It also provides an easy way to map observations.